reasonml/reason-react/docs/importing-js-into-reason.md

 ### Default props and JavaScript components

-Sometimes when you need your JavaScript component to have a default prop.
-How you handle this will depend on a few details for each situation.
+Sometimes you need your JavaScript component to have a default prop.
+How you handle this will depend on the details of the situation.

 #### Scenario 1: The JavaScript component prop is already coded to have a default